 You are invited to take part in a study that is assessing a smartphone-based app to monitor symptoms in people with Multiple Sclerosis (MS).
 To allow you to make an informed decision as to whether or not you want to take part, this document describes the purpose of the study and the data that will be collected.
-Taking part in this study is your choice; not participating or withdrawing from the study will not affect your medical care in any way.
+Taking part in this study is your choice.
+Not participating or withdrawing from the study will not affect your medical care.
+If you are a student at the University of Plymouth, not participating will not affect your studies in any way.